Black Codes (United States): U.S. Army and Freedmen's Bureau

+Labor shortage

 Soon after the end of slavery, white planters encountered a labor shortage and sought a way to manage it.
 Although blacks did not all abruptly stop working, they did try to work less.
 In particular, many sought to reduce their Saturday work hours, and women wanted to spend more time on child care.
 In the view of one contemporary economist, freed people exhibited this "noncapitalist behavior" because the condition of being owned had "shielded the slaves from the market economy" and they were therefore unable to perform "careful calculation of economic opportunities".

 An alternative explanation treats the labor slowdown as a form of gaining leverage through collective action.
 Another possibility is that freed blacks assigned value to leisure and family time in excess of the monetary value of additional paid labor.
-Indeed, freedpeople certainly did not want to work the long hours that had been forced upon them for their whole lives.
-Whatever its causes, the sudden reduction of available labor posed a challenge to the Southern economy, which had relied upon intense physical labor to profitably harvest cash crops, particularly King Cotton.
+Indeed, freedmen certainly did not want to work the long hours that had been forced upon them for their whole lives.
+Whatever its causes, the sudden reduction of available labor posed a challenge to the Southern economy, which had relied upon intense physical labor to profitably harvest cash crops, particularly cotton.

-Southern Whites also perceived Black vagrancy as a sudden and dangerous social problem.
+Southern whites also perceived black vagrancy as a sudden and dangerous social problem.

-Preexisting White American belief of Black inferiority informed post-war attitudes and White racial dominance continued to be culturally embedded; Whites believed both that Black people were destined for servitude and that they would not work unless physically compelled.
-For their part, free Blacks no longer felt compelled to show conspicuous deference to White people.
-The enslaved also strove to create a semi-autonomous social world, removed from the plantation and the gaze of the slave owner.
-The racial divisions which slavery had created immediately became more obvious.
-Blacks also bore the brunt of Southern anger over defeat in the War.
+Preexisting white American belief of black inferiority informed post-war attitudes and white racial dominance continued to be culturally embedded; whites believed both that black people were destined for servitude and that they would not work unless physically compelled.
+The enslaved strove to create a semi-autonomous social world, removed from the plantation and the gaze of the slave owner.
+The racial divisions that slavery had created immediately became more obvious.
+Blacks also bore the brunt of Southern anger over defeat in the Civil War.